sombriks/rosetta-beer-store/README.md

     - The admin can grant the manager role for other users
     - An user can not change their own roles
   - **Customers** (i.e. users holding the customer role) can:
-    - Register themselves in the store
+    - Register themselves into the store
     - Log in into the beer store
     - List **beers**
     - See beer details